Sabrina2701/kpk_project/README.md

   `checkpoints_krk/best.pt`) are on Drive instead, not in the repository.
 You can find the link in the section above.

-## Design decisions and known criticalities, and where they are addressed
+## Design decisions, known criticalities and where they are addressed

 - **Shared KPK/KRK vocabulary.** `tokenizer.py`: built from pure move
   geometry, 1859 tokens (including bishop/knight geometry, needed only for